 Iceland is a fantastic destination to study many things and my impression is it is constantly evolving - each time I visit I see different things and experience new highlights.

-As a geographer myself, I love the fact that it has everything you could wish for in a geography school trip to study dramatic landscapes – rivers, mountains, waterfalls, glaciers and wind-swept beaches, whatever the season!
+As a geographer myself, I love the fact that it has everything you could wish for whatever the season: dramatic landscapes, rivers, mountains, waterfalls, glaciers, and wind-swept beaches.

-Did you visit any of the sights, or take part in any of the activities that school groups are able to?
+Did you visit any of the sights, or take part in any of the activities that school groups can?

 One of my main aims was to visit some of the new attractions Iceland has to offer, all of which have both educational and fun elements to them.